 "A reliable schedule is a critical part of being a healthy sleeper," suggests Professor Espie.
 "You should make the time to have a wind-down routine to help you relax before bed, and put your day to rest.
 Aim to stop your work/activity at least 60-90 minutes before bed, and keep your bedroom dark to help signal the body that it's time for bed."

-If you're unsure what to do with your sleep data, apps such as Sleepio sync with data from devices such as the Jawbone UP to help build a weekly plan – using CBT (Cognitive Behavioral Therapy) techniques – to help train your mind and body into sleeping better.
+If you're unsure what to do with your sleep data, apps such as Sleepio sync with data from devices from trackers to help build a weekly plan, using CBT (Cognitive Behavioral Therapy) techniques, to help train your mind and body into sleeping better.

 How can you fall asleep faster?